dnx100/AirdropHunter-AirdropBot-Automated-Blockchain-Transactions/README.md

 Tested on EVM networks only.
 It is still under construction, I will also work on rollups and nonevm chains in the final stage.
 I'm thinking of writing a config generator via github.

-Made special for upcoming zkSync Era and Polygon zkEVM airdrops.
+Specially made for upcoming zkSync Era and Polygon zkEVM airdrops.

 TO-DO